Observe, orient, decide, act: how Articulate Marketing make agile and traffic planning work.

 Here are the parts of our planning philosophy and some of the terms we use:

-- Sprints.
+Sprints.
 How do you eat a whale?
 One mouthful at a time.
 It’s the same for large projects – better to break them down into smaller, bite-size chunks where you can deliver something valuable in a matter of days.
+This is something we often do for website optimisation sprints.
 We plan a week in advance; which is about as much forward thinking as most writers can cope with.
 After all, it’s easy to imagine what you’ll write tomorrow and the day after.
 This kind of intuitive day to day planning is better than management by deadline.

-- Stand-up meetings.
+Stand-up meetings.
 We borrowed this term from Pivotal Labs (one of our hero companies).
 While meetings are important for team communication we try to avoid having too many meetings or making them too long.
 We use these meetings to discuss the week ahead, availability, client issues, priorities and then the heart of the matter: what needs to be done and who is doing it.
-I tend to take the lead in allocating work based on previous experience with the subject matter or the client but also with an eye on employee development and future needs.
-Sometimes, it’s easier to let people pick the projects they prefer.
-It’s relatively informal.
+Team leaders allocate work based on previous experience with the subject matter or the client but also with an eye on employee development and future needs.
+There is some flex though and sometimes, it’s easier to let people pick the projects they prefer.

-- Delivery tracking.
-As we complete our assignments and send them to clients, the delivery is tracked in a big spreadsheet (with pivot tables and analytics) and also shared and celebrated on our Yammer site.
+Delivery tracking.
+As we complete our assignments and send them to clients, the delivery is tracked in a big spreadsheet (with pivot tables and analytics) and also shared and celebrated on Slack.
 We have a delivery checklist that also triggers invoicing and other follow-up activity if appropriate.
 Shipping work that clients love is what matters and we celebrate it.
-If a client gives us good feedback or we see the work in the wild, we also Yammer that.
+If a client gives us good feedback or we see the work in the world, we have a Slack channel for that too.

-- We are our own client.
-House projects, such as blog posts for Bad Language and Turbine, are included in our traffic planning alongside client work.
+We are our own client.
+House projects, such as blog posts for Articulate and Turbine, are included in our traffic planning alongside client work.

 The tools we use

 Basecamp is our primary tool for project management and collaboration.
-We have a ‘Traffic’ project where, each week, we capture the results of our stand up meeting in a discussion.
-This is available to everyone in the company.
 We create a new Basecamp project for each piece of work as it comes in and groups of tasks for the steps required to complete it.
 After the stand-up meeting, we’ll assign those tasks to different people as well.
 This is a snapshot of a typical writer’s assignments for a week:

-We use Skype for video conferencing – now you can have up to 10-way calls free.
+We use RingCentral Meetings for video conferencing.
 Being able to see people while talking has made these calls more collegiate and friendly.

 How to work with our traffic planning process